-All flights to India at present are either private chartered aircraft or embassy organised flights.
-The border to India remains closed to commercial travel, but we do have knowledge of private charters that are departing New Zealand within the next month.
+All flights to India at present are occasional commercial flights, private chartered aircraft or some embassy organised flights still exist from certain countries.
+The border to India remains closed to commercial tourist travel, but we are able to assist with the commercial flights for Indian nationals or dual citizens.

 What to expect at the airport before you fly

 Each airport has different facilities open, and will have different check in requirements, so it is important you know what to expect before you can fly.
 Some airlines and airports will ask that you only do an online check-in to avoid human contact, while others will require you to do a personal check in so they can check your temperature and conduct other health assessments.

 Additionally some airports are not allowing retail and food outlets to open, which means you may need to travel with snacks and an empty water bottle for your transits through airports.
 We would recommend that you have easy to carry snacks that are not prohibited to travel with such as muesli bars, biscuits, chocolate and other easy to carry food.
 Fruit and fresh items should be avoided a these may be prohibited in your transit airport.
 This is information we are able to provide if you are booking with us.

 The travel experience has been changed dramatically because of Covid-19.
 Some airlines are social distancing on aircraft with vacant seats between passengers but due to the cost of this not all airlines are.
 It is likely you can expect a reduced service on board your plane with fewer drinks and snacks served.